tomchk/X4_gen_regions/README.md

 (1) create an animation in Blender;

-(2) select the objects whose animations you want in the generated ANI file (the objects should have the same name as the copmonent parts you want animated);
+(2) select the objects whose animations you want in the generated ANI file (the objects should have the same name as the component parts you want animated);

 (3a) while in Layout tab click on the Generator panel/tab (press N if it's not visible, usually on the right);